helenesauve/Console-Finances/README.md

 * The greatest decrease in losses (date and amount) over the entire period.

-The final code looks like the below when loaded on the Console:
+The final code looks like the below when loaded to the Console:

 ![Screenshot](./assets/images/screenshot.png)